Wheelchairs and Other Assistive Devices

 Before Your Trip

-- Confirm with airline that your wheelchair will fit in cargo hold if you are traveling on a small plane, like a commuter aircraft or a regional jet.
+- Confirm with the airline that your wheelchair will fit in cargo hold if you are traveling on a small plane, like a commuter aircraft or a regional jet.

 - Attach clear assembly and disassembly instructions to your wheelchair before you head to the airport.
 Having written instructions will assist airline personnel and contractors in case your wheelchair needs to be disassembled for transport.